-This is a wonderful recipe for lazy weekends when there’s no rush to do anything.
-It’s also a great way to use up any leftover sweet potatoes from lunch or dinner.
+These muffins are a beautiful recipe for lazy weekends when there's no rush to do anything.
+It's also a great way to use up any leftover sweet potatoes from lunch or dinner.

 A few years ago I made some Sweet Potato Brownies by Deliciously Ella.
 I have to confess they didn't taste particularly appetising and were stodgy.
 She's since brought out an improved version of the recipe so they might turn out better.

-I love using cafe-style muffin cases but they’re pretty expensive in the shops for what they are.
-Here’s a really easy way to make them out of baking paper:-
+I love using cafe-style muffin cases, but they're pretty expensive in the shops for what they are.
+Here's a straightforward way to make them out of baking paper:-

 How to Make Your Own Cafe Style Muffin Cases

 - Get a ruler and cut out 12cm x 12cm squares of baking paper until you have 12.